Customizing your symbol map

 - Size by: Select which numeric column should define the size of your symbols.
 For our map, we use the population of the cities we show.
 If your symbols should all have the same size, select -- from the dropdown menu.

-- Max. symbol size: Decide how large the symbols should appear.
+- Max size: Decide how large the symbols should appear.
 You can try around a bit to find a good solution: Too small, and it's hard to see them.
 Too big, and they're overlapping each other too much.
+Check your map on mobile screens with the preview options below the chart to decide if you want to Reduce the sizer on smaller screens.

 Choosing the last option, Group nearby symbols, will cluster your symbols together.
 That's helpful if you have a lot of smaller symbols and it's important to see for your readers how many they are in an area.